Deliver Great Customer Service After the Sale

 Offer a New Item Instead of a Refund

-Offering replacements and exchanges is a great way to provide a positive buying experience when there’s an issue with the original item, or if the buyer simply wants a different item.
+Offering replacements and exchanges is a great way to provide a positive buying experience when there’s an issue with the original item, or if your buyer simply wants a different item.
 You can even allow the buyer to keep the original item in cases where you don’t want it back.

 It's no secret that shoppers are more likely to buy an item when they’re confident they can return it if needed.
 That’s why offering a generous return policy makes good business sense.
 To make managing returns as efficient as possible, be proactive about the way you list your item—and respond to buyer questions quickly.